RISK-Team-Best/RISK/README.md

 ### Changes:
 1.We've refactor the code in Controller, Model and added viewInterface as listener to avoid smelly
-2.We've added a View Interface to implement differrent update view methods
+2.We've added a View Interface to implement different update view methods
 3.We've added default names for user to choose when add players
-4.We've fixed the error that MAC OS does't shows the button color
+4.We've fixed the error that MAC OS don't show the button color

 ### Roadmap Ahead:
-Currently,we have save and load buttons on the menu.
-These two options are for M4, and no yet developed.There are code for XML Writer and Reader in branch AIPlayer, which are some preparation for M4 development.
+Currently,we have saved and load buttons on the menu.
+These two options are for M4, and not yet developed.There are code for XML Writer and Reader in branch AIPlayer, which are some preparation for M4 development.